regolith-linux/i3-gaps-wm-deprecated/README.md

 Please see the [i3-gaps](https://github.com/Airblader/i3) and [i3-wm](https://github.com/i3/i3) projects for all other details.

-## How to get `i3-gaps` 4.19
+#### How to Install

-Builds of this package are available from the Regolith PPA for Ubuntu Bionic, Focal, and Groovy.
+Builds of this package are available from the Regolith PPA for Ubuntu `Bionic`, `Focal`, and `Groovy`.
 Despite being hosted in the Regolith PPA, there is nothing specific or custom for Regolith and this build of i3-gaps can be considered "vanilla".
 To install into Ubuntu:

 ```bash
 $ sudo add-apt-repository ppa:regolith-linux/unstable
 $ sudo apt install i3-gaps
 ```

-### How to Build
+#### How to Build

 To build this package locally, ensure that the Debian packaging tools and `gbp` are installed.
 Then invoke `gbp buildpackage` to generate Debian packages.
 Example: